giekaton/nimiq-knowledgebase/README.md

 Merchants: Nimiq is designed to scale and is currently fee-less.
 We plan to continue adding features to Nimiq so is the de-facto blockchain for day to day payments.

 Users: Nimiq does not require installation.
 We design the ecosystem of applications with users in mind so is intuitive, fun and extremely safe at the same time.
-An example of this is one of the unique features of Nimiq: Identicons
 <br>
 <br>